Mary Meriel Gertrude Talbot1

 Ronald Arthur Chalk1

-Ronald Arthur Chalk married Elizabeth Talbot, daughter of Rt.
-Rev. Neville Stuart Talbot and Cecil Mary Eastwood, on 23 February 1946.
+Ronald Arthur Chalk was the son of Arthur Chalk.2 He married Elizabeth Talbot, daughter of Rt.
+Rev. Neville Stuart Talbot and Cecil Mary Eastwood, on 23 February 1946.2 He died in 1993.2

-He lived at Loudwater House, Rickmansworth, Hertfordshire, England.1
+He gained the rank of Flight Lieutenant.2 He lived at Loudwater House, Rickmansworth, Hertfordshire, EnglandG.1

 Children of Ronald Arthur Chalk and Elizabeth Talbot